-(a) Transfers into Level 3 would occur when significant inputs used to value the derivative instruments become less observable such as a significant decrease in the frequency and volume in which the instrument is traded, negatively impacting the availability of observable pricing inputs.
+(a) Transfers out of Level 3 would occur when the significant inputs become more observable such as the time between the valuation date and the delivery date of a transaction becomes shorter, positively impacting the availability of observable pricing inputs.

-Fair Value Measures
+Fair Value Measures by Balance Sheet Classification

-As required by accounting standards for derivatives and hedging, fair values within the following tables are presented on a gross basis and do not reflect the netting of asset and liability positions permitted in accordance with accounting standards for offsetting and under terms of our master netting agreements.
-Further, the amounts do not include net cash collateral on deposit in margin accounts at Dec.
-31, 2012 and 2011, to collateralize certain financial instruments, which are included in Derivative assets and/or Derivative liabilities.
-Therefore, the gross balances are not indicative of either our actual credit exposure or net economic exposure.
-Additionally, the amounts below will not agree with the amounts presented on our Consolidated Balance Sheets, nor will they correspond to the fair value measurements presented in Note 3.
+As required by accounting standards for derivatives and hedges, fair values within the following tables are presented on a gross basis reflecting the netting of asset and liability positions permitted in accordance with accounting standards for offsetting and under terms of our master netting agreements and the impact of legally enforceable master netting agreements that allow us to settle positive and negative positions.
+However, the amounts do not include net cash collateral on deposit in margin accounts at Dec.
+31, 2013 and 2012, to collateralize certain financial instruments, which are included in Derivative assets and/or Derivative liabilities.
+Therefore, the balances are not indicative of either our actual credit exposure or net economic exposure.
+Additionally, the amounts below will not agree with the amounts presented on our Consolidated Balance Sheets, nor will they correspond to the fair value measurements presented in Note 8.